KelwynWilliams/Azure-SOC-Honeynet/README.md

 -	Enter “NETWORK SERVICES” and click OK
 -	Allow “Full Control” and Click Apply

-•	Open a command prompt with administrative permissions.
+d) Open a command prompt with administrative permissions.

-a.
-From the Start menu, navigate to Command Prompt, and then select Run as administrator.
+- From the Start menu, navigate to Command Prompt, and then select Run as administrator.
-b.
-If the User Account Control dialog box opens, select Continue.
+- If the User Account Control dialog box opens, select Continue.

-•	Execute the following statement to enable auditing from SQL Server.
+e) Execute the following statement to enable auditing from SQL Server.
 ```Powershell
 auditpol /set /subcategory:"application generated" /success:enable /failure:enable
 ```

-•	Close the command prompt window.
+f) Close the command prompt window.

-• Open SQL Server Management Studio (SSMS).
+g) Open SQL Server Management Studio (SSMS).
 -	Login using the System Admin (sa) credentials you set up earlier
 -	Once connected, right-click on the SQL Server (in the Object Explorer Box on the left-hand side)
 -	Click “Properties” > “Security”